klinkeye/StratoCast/README.md

 ## Disclaimer

-SRS-Broadcast is not affiliated with Eagle Dynamics, Ciribob, or ace747.
+StratoCast is not affiliated with Eagle Dynamics, Ciribob, or ace747.
 "DCS World" is a trademark of Eagle Dynamics SA.